BBBase-EHeresy/PPPub/docs/rules_manual/move_phase.md

 The term Obstacle describes linear objects on the battlefield that impede movement, but can still be crossed, such as low walls, fences and so on.
 A model's ability to cross any such Obstacle is determined by comparing the height of the model and the Obstacle in question.

-Any model can automatically cross an Obstacle that is less than half its height, without penalty — simply move the model over the Obstacle, imagining that it is stepping over it.
-This means that a Man will be able to stride effortlessly over an Obstacle that a Hobbit or Dwarf might struggle — with while this may seem unfair, it is true that little folk would find some obstacles to be much more difficult than big folk might.
+Any model can automatically cross an Obstacle that is less than half its height, without penalty â€” simply move the model over the Obstacle, imagining that it is stepping over it.
+This means that a Man will be able to stride effortlessly over an Obstacle that a Hobbit or Dwarf might struggle â€” with while this may seem unfair, it is true that little folk would find some obstacles to be much more difficult than big folk might.

 A model can attempt to cross an Obstacle that is greater than half its height, but must take a Jump test or Climb test to do so ([see pages 28 and 30] respectively).
 Usually, you can tell whether a model can cross an Obstacle without a test just by looking at it.
 In those rare situations where you must know exactly, measure the model from the top of its head to the bottom of its feet.
 Be sure to work out the model's 'true height', not the height of it in a strange pose (crouching low or perched on something, for example), and be sure to agree with your opponent.
 Once you have determined the height of the model, compare it to the height of the Obstacle to see if a test is needed.